eldiablolives/avatar/README.md

 constrain is the cropped image size, if you use a really large image then the crop will be really large, unless if you constrain it to a size, then we'll resize it to a more palatable (screen resolution) thats quick to transfer

+API
+===

+crop() - just crop it, and gimmie the dataURL

+crop(callback) - do the same as crop but call my callback method when finished.
+Callback signature: function (err, dataUrl)

+crop(url, callback) - same as crop(callback) only upload the resulting image to a server

+on(callback) - listen to all events, callback signature: function(eventName, data)

+on(eventName, callback) - same as on(callback) only fires when specific event is dispatched

 events
 ======

+imageAdded

+multipleImagesAdded - avatar will process only the first image but you'll get the notification

+cropped

+upload

+uploadEnd